shwgao/Awesome-Efficient-AI/docs/LLM serving/vllm/vllm-code-read.md

 - *A process* is a running program with its own isolated memory space and resources.
 - *A thread* is a lighter-weight unit of execution within a process, sharing its parent process's memory and resources.

+### How vllm compute the maximum number of tokens can be stored in the KV cache?
+vLLM computes the maximum number of tokens that can be stored in the KV cache based on available GPU memory after loading model weights and reserving space for activations.
+It divides the remaining memory by the per-token KV cache size (which depends on model architecture, number of layers, heads, head size, and dtype), then allocates as many blocks as fit, each block holding a fixed number of tokens (block_size).
+The total tokens = num_blocks × block_size.
+A step-by-step breakdown:
+1. Profile Memory Usage: vLLM loads the model weights and runs a dummy forward pass to profile the peak memory usage for activations and other non-KV-cache allocations (gpu_worker.py).

+2. Calculate Available Memory: It subtracts the memory used for model weights and activations from the total GPU memory, then applies the gpu_memory_utilization factor to determine the memory available for the KV cache (kv_cache_utils.py).

+3. Determine Per-Block and Per-Token Size: The per-token KV cache size is determined by model parameters (layers, heads, head size, dtype).
+Each block holds a fixed number of tokens (block_size), and the per-block size is calculated accordingly.

+4. Compute Number of Blocks: The available KV cache memory is divided by the per-block size to get the number of blocks that can be allocated.

+5. Compute Maximum Tokens: The total number of tokens that can be stored in the KV cache is num_blocks * block_size.

 ###